Jobijollof/aws-bootcamp-cruddur-2023/journal/week4.md

 DROP TABLE IF EXISTS public.activities;

 ```
-- Run the scripts with `./bin/db-schema-load`
+- Run the scripts with `./bin/db-schema-load-prod`

 ![db-schemaload](https://user-images.githubusercontent.com/113374279/226872037-1c91d160-67e8-4995-b021-f134364740e8.png)

+- Create a new /bin/file named `db-connect` grant permission `chmod u+x .bin/db-connect`

+- Run the script with `./bin/db-connect`

+This connects you automatically to the database.

+To check if tables were created run the `\dt` command to confirm the existence of my table